nicholascannon/event-sourced-ecommerce/README.md

 -   API authentication & authorization
 -   User specific stuff e.g. orders won't have a customer id attached
 -   Handling product price changes (e.g. concurrently setting the price while a customer checks out)
+-   An Order read model process (I've just used the aggregate instead)

 ## How to run locally